MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Import-CMBaseline.md

 ```

 ### -DuplicateWhileImporting

-Indicates that the cmdlet duplicates a baseline while it imports the baseline.
+Add this parameter to duplicate the baseline when it imports.
-If you duplicate a baseline, you can modify that baseline in the future.
+When you duplicate a baseline, you can then modify it.

 ```yaml
 Type: SwitchParameter